codecombat/codecombat/app/assets/markdown/cs1.md

 #### Interact

 As a class, brainstorm ways of writing a repeating action in English.
-Examples are shown:
+For example:

 >Keep walking **until** you get to the door.
 >Bounce the ball **five times**.